 In general, a data silo is a repository of fixed data.
 The data remains under the control of one department and is isolated from the rest of the organization.

 Today, we will discuss how data silos in Power BI affect data-driven organizations.

-The Power BI dataflows, the Common Data Models, and the Azure Data Services, utilized together to break down and open silos of data information in your organization and enable business analysts, data engineers, and data scientists to share information to fuel progressed examination and open new bits of insights to give you a competitive edge.
+The Power BI dataflows, Common Data Models, and the Azure Data Services utilized together to break down and open silos of data information in your organization.
+And, they enable business analysts, data engineers, and data scientists to share information to fuel progressed examination and open new bits of insights to give you a competitive edge.

 How Do Data Silos Occur?

 Data silos happen for three common reasons, as follows: